Allergen Immunotherapy Injections

-Immunotherapy has been shown to prevent the development of new allergies and, in children, it can prevent the progression of the allergic disease from allergic rhinitis to asthma.
+Immunotherapy injections have been shown to prevent the development of new allergies and, in children, it can prevent the progression of the allergic disease from nasal allergy to asthma.
 Allergy shots can lead to long-lasting relief of allergy symptoms even after treatment is stopped.

-Who will benefit: Immunotherapy is recommended for people with allergic asthma, rhinitis, conjunctivitis and certain food allergies.
+Immunotherapy is recommended for people with allergic asthma, nasal and eye allergy, and certain food allergies.
 Both children and adults may be candidates for allergy shots.
 Five is typically the youngest recommended age to start allergy shots.
 There is no upper age limit for immunotherapy.
-In considering immunotherapy in adults, consideration must be given to medications such as Beta Blockers and Tricyclic Antidepressants, which could potentially make immunotherapy riskier.

-Duration of treatment: There are two phases to immunotherapy.
-In the build-up phase injections are given 1-2 times per week with increasing amounts of allergens until the full (maintenance) dose is achieved.
+There are two phases to immunotherapy.
+In the build-up phase, injections are given once per week with increasing amounts of allergens until the full (maintenance) dose is achieved.
 This phase typically lasts six months.
 In the maintenance phase, injections are given every 2-4 weeks.
 This phase continues for three years.
 You will then be reassessed to determine if further injections are needed.
 Some patients require a 4th and 5th year; rarely are shots needed beyond five years.

-What to expect: You will receive a series of injections.
+You will receive a series of injections.
 The injections are given in the subcutaneous (fatty) tissue on the back of the arm.
-For your safety, you will be required to remain in the lobby for 20-30 minutes after getting the injections.
+For your safety, you will be required to remain in the lobby for 20 minutes after getting the injections.
 Rarely, a patient may require a 30 minute wait after injections.
-Before you leave, a nurse must check for any reaction at the injection site.
+Before you leave, a medical staff member must check for any reaction at the injection site.
 You may notice decreasing symptoms during the initial build-up phase before you reach maintenance, but it may take as long as 12 months on the maintenance dose to see improvement in some patients.
 New vial appointments require a provider visit and may last 60-90 minutes.
 New vial appointments are every 6 weeks during the first 6 month build-up phase and every 12 weeks once you have reached the maintenance phase.

-Missing Shots: If you miss an allergy shot, come in for you next shot as soon as you are able and notify staff at your next appointment.
+If you miss an allergy shot, come in for you next shot as soon as you are able and notify staff at your next visit.
 Missing your regular shots makes it take longer for you to obtain your maintenance dose.
 It is critical to maintain your allergy shot schedule.
 Please refer to the Appointment Record for a detailed list of our hours and as a guide to schedule your appointments.
-If you miss a new vial appointment, you may be subject to a charge for the preparation of your vials.
+If you miss a new vial appointment, you will be subject to the charge for the preparation of your vials.

 Local reactions to allergy shots are fairly common and consist of redness and swelling at the injection site.
 These reactions can occur immediately or several hours later.
 In some cases, there may be swelling of the arm.

-Keep in mind, nearly all allergy shot patients go through their entire course of therapy without a serious reaction but Premier Allergy, Asthma & Sinus is working to reduce even this small risk of an adverse reaction.
-If you develop any symptoms following your injections, please notify the nurse immediately.
+Keep in mind, nearly all allergy shot patients go through their entire course of therapy without a serious reaction.
+Premier Allergy, Asthma & Sinus Care is working to reduce even this small risk of an adverse reaction.
+If you develop any symptoms following your injections, please notify the patient care team immediately.
 Seek immediate medical care if you experience generalized symptoms such as shortness of breath, wheezing or lightheadedness.